Rian Johnson: Career

 In March 2010, Johnson announced that he was directing an episode of the TV series Breaking Bad for its third season.
 The episode, "Fly", aired on May 23, 2010.
 Johnson directed a second episode of the show, "Fifty-One", which aired on August 5, 2012, and earned him a Directors Guild of America Award.
 He directed a third episode, "Ozymandias", which received high praise from critics, frequently cited as being 'one of the best television episodes' to air.

 Johnson has made a number of short films, some of which are available on his website.
 His short film from high school titled Ninja Ko is available as an easter egg on the Brick DVD.
-The Brothers Bloom DVD features a short, Buster Keaton-esque silent film he made in college.
 After working with Joseph Gordon-Levitt on Brick, the two shot a short film in Paris, France titled Escargots.
 In 2002, he directed a short film titled The Psychology of Dream Analysis, which is available to view on his Vimeo account.
 Johnson directed the episode "Manifest Destiny" of the TV series Terriers.

 Johnson's third film, Looper, began shooting in Louisiana on January 24, 2011 and was released on September 28, 2012, by TriStar Pictures and FilmDistrict.
 Set in the near future, it has been described as dark science fiction, and involves hitmen whose victims are sent from the future.
 The film opened the 2012 Toronto International Film Festival and the 2012 Palo Alto International Film Festival.
 Looper was a surprise success at the box office.

 On June 20, 2014, news broke that Johnson would write and direct the eighth installment in the Star Wars film series.
 Johnson confirmed the report that following month and the film, Star Wars: The Last Jedi, was released on December 15, 2017, to positive reviews from critics and audiences.
 After Colin Trevorrow departed Episode IX, Johnson turned down an offer from Lucasfilm to write and direct the follow-up to The Last Jedi.
 On November 9, 2017, it was announced that Johnson would write a new trilogy of Star Wars films, separate from the main story arc of previous films in the franchise, and would direct the first installment of his trilogy.